kaiachain/kaia-docs/docs/learn/learn.md

 SCNs are Kaia subnetworks composed of auxiliary blockchains independently operated by dApps (Decentralized Applications).
 Service chains are connected to the main chain via ENs.

 **Core Cell Network** and **Endpoint Node Network** form a Kaia main chain or mainnet.
-Blockchain Applications can run on the Kaia main chain, Cypress, or can operate on their own blockchains called **Service Chains**.
+Blockchain Applications can run on the Kaia main chain, Mainnet, or can operate on their own blockchains called **Service Chains**.
 If you want to have a dedicated execution environment for your application that guarantees high TPS and configurable network policies, we recommend using Service Chain.

 > To set up a Service Chain for your application, read the [installation and operation guide of Service Chain](../nodes/service-chain/quick-start/quick-start.md).

-## Kaia Network Topology <a id="klaytn-network-topology"></a>
+## Kaia Network Topology <a id="kaia-network-topology"></a>

 In this section, we will describe the network topology of Kaia main chain.
 A tiered network architecture with role-based node types is implemented in Kaia to optimize the network performance.